 What makes a contract valid?

-For a contract to be valid, it must include several key elements: clearly defined terms (terms of the contract), mutual agreement among parties of sound mind, and legality, meaning that the agreement cannot relate to illegal activities.
+Usually, this involves certain key elements, including clearly defined terms (terms of the contract), mutual agreement among parties of sound mind, and legality, meaning that the agreement cannot relate to illegal activities.

 What is the definition of a contract?